-A. On the Kootenai Falls WMA all dogs must be physically restrained at all times by a leash held by the person responsible for the animal.
-This is necessary due to the presence of bighorn sheep.
+- A. On the Kootenai Falls WMA all dogs must be physically restrained at all times by a leash held by the person responsible for the animal.
+This is necessary due to the presence of bighorn sheep. - B. North Shore WMA, Otter Island FCA, Osprey View FCA, and Foys Bend FCA: Pets must remain on leash at all times except during upland and migratory bird hunting seasons. - C. Otter Island FCA and Foys Bend FCA: Closed to domestic pack or riding stock. - D. Canyon Ferry WMA: Pets must remain on leash March 1 to June 30.

-- B. North Shore WMA, Otter Island FCA, Osprey View FCA, and Foys Bend FCA: Pets must remain on leash at all times except during dogs used for hunting of upland and migratory birds hunting during the legal hunting seasons. - C. Otter Island FCA and Foys Bend FCA: Closed to domestic pack or riding stock. - D. Canyon Ferry WMA: Pets must remain on leash March 1 to June 30. - E. Lake Helena, Ninepipe and Pablo WMAs: Pets must remain on leash April 1 to August 31. - 2.
+- E. Lake Helena, Ninepipe and Pablo WMAs: Pets must remain on leash April 1 to August 31. - 2.
 All domesticated pack or riding stock, not in use, must be tethered or corralled. - 3.
 Animal owners shall be aware that activities such as trapping, hunting and fishing are occurring on WMAs during legally authorized seasons and shall be responsible for taking precautions.